How to Handle Mental Health in College

 Find Your Support System

-As mentioned in the introduction, many students believe they need to fight their mental health battle alone.
+Many students believe they need to fight their mental health battle alone.
 This is one of the prime reasons victims of illness fall short in their education.

 The National Alliance on Mental Illness (NAMI) is another resource that reaches out to hundreds of schools.
 They’re known to formulate clubs where students can meet with other students who are, likewise, struggling with mental illness.